Chymyst/chymyst-core/docs/chymyst01.md

 The debug output gives us two pieces of information:

-1. The JD which is being logged: `Site{counter + decr => ...; counter + incr => ...}`
+1. The RS which is being logged: `Site{counter + decr => ...; counter + incr => ...}`
-Note that the JD is identified by the reactions that are defined in it.
+Note that the RS is identified by the reactions that are defined in it.
 The reactions are shown in a shorthand notation, by listing only the input molecules.

-2. The molecules that are currently waiting in the soup belonging to that JD, namely `Molecules: counter(98)`.
+2. The molecules that are currently waiting in the soup at that RS, namely `Molecules: counter(98)`.
 In this example, there is presently only one copy of the `counter` molecule, carrying the value `98`.

-Note that the debug output is limited to the molecules that can be consumed by reactions in that JD.
+Note that the debug output is limited to the molecules that can be consumed by reactions at that RS.
-We call them molecules **bound** to that JD.
+We call them molecules **bound** to that RS.
-The JD will look at the presence or absence of these molecules when it decides which reactions to start.
+The RS will look at the presence or absence of these molecules when it decides which reactions to start.

 ### Molecule names